litestar-org/polyfactory/CONTRIBUTING.md

 # Contributing

-This package is open to contributions.
+This package is open to contributions big and small.

 To contribute, please follow these steps:

-1. Fork the upstream drf-openapi-tester repository into a personal account.
+1. Fork the upstream repository and clone the fork locally.
-2. Install [poetry](https://python-poetry.org/), and install dev dependencies using ``poetry install``
+2. Install [poetry](https://python-poetry.org/), and install the project's dependencies with `poetry install`
-3. Install [pre-commit](https://pre-commit.com/) (for project linting) by running ``pre-commit install``
+3. Install [pre-commit](https://pre-commit.com/) by running `pre-commit install`
-4. Create a new branch for your changes, and make sure to add tests!
-5. Push the topic branch to your personal fork
-6. Run "pre-commit run --all-files" locally to ensure proper linting
+4. Make whatever changes and additions you wish and commit these - please try to keep your commit history clean.
+5. Note: 100% tests are mandatory.
+6. Once you are ready, add a PR in the main repo
-6. Create a pull request to the drf-openapi-tester repository with an explanation of your changes
+7. Create a pull request to the main repository with an explanation of your changes

+__NOTE__: The test suite requires having an instance of MongoDB available.
+You can launch one using the root level docker-compose config with `docker-compose up --detach`, or by any other means you deem.